We've spent the summer getting to know iOS 15, and now the full version of Apple's iPhone software has arrived.

 iOS 15 release date and updates

 iOS 15 is now out, hitting Apple's promised launch date of Sept.
 20. That concludes a beta process that began back in June when Apple handed developers a beta of iOS 15 at the Worldwide Developer Conference to give them a head start updating their apps to take advantage of the software's new features.

 iOS 15 supported devices

-Get ready for a surprise.
 If you can run iOS 14 on your iPhone, you can also run iOS 15.
 That's a bit of a shock, as rumors prior to the emergence of the iOS 15 developer beta, suggested the iPhone 6s and original iPhone SE were about to get dropped.
 That means you'll be able to run iOS 15 on hardware that first debuted in 2015.
 As you would expect, the iPhone 13 models — which are now on sale — ship with iOS 15 right out of the box.

 Here's the list of supported devices according to Apple: